 The game was released less than two weeks ago, and has already caused a distracted driving accident, according to Autoblog.
 And with the majority of players in the 18-to-24 age range, it is not hard to imagine that many more such crashes will happen in the coming months, both here in Los Angeles and around the country.

 The NHTSA quickly tried to reach out to Pokemon Go players through Twitter.
 In one tweet, a picture is attached which includes a Pokemon character superimposed onto the steering wheel of a car.
 The message: “Eyes up, Poke Balls down, people.
 Stay safe on the roads, don’t #PokemonGo and drive. #justdrive.”

 We hope this message reaches its intended target.
 There are already enough potential distractions on the average smartphone that cause thousands of deadly car wrecks every year.
 Unfortunately, too many drivers still have not gotten the message that driving while distracted is unacceptably dangerous.

-Anyone injured at the hands of a distracted driver should speak to a personal injury attorney as soon as possible.
+Anyone injured at the hands of a distracted driver should speak to an Our Los Angeles car accident lawyer at the Law Offices of Howard Craig Kornberg is ready to represent you.
+Call 310-997-0904 for a free consultation today. as soon as possible.